ddtraveller/TEFLTools/README.md

 - "Timor-Leste finance",
 - "Timor-Leste technology",
 - "Timor-Leste sports"

+New from Mother Earth uses much of the same code but provides a commentary in English and Tetum.
+The llm is given the instruction to provide commentary about the articles returned by Google with the following prompt:
+- "Based on the following articles about {topic}, please provide a commentary from a non-dual, spiritual perspective that emphasizes the interconnectedness of all life and encourages living in loving harmony with mother nature."

+This is meant as an experiment in terms of providing information from a different perspective that is more caring and in line with local values than corporate new or government propaganda.
+It may be propaganda in itself but the bias is in code and can be modified at will.
+With great power comes great responsibility.

 ## Pájina Web nian Dezeñu / Drawing Web Page
 - https://go-tl.com/draw.html